UoW-ATM/joas_air_rail_network_analysis/README.md

 Brief description of data input:
 - From [OpenSky](https://opensky-network.org/data/impala):
   - flights_data4 --> contains the data from flights_data4 table from OpenSky for the first week of May 2023.
-  - aircraftDatabase.csv --> aircraft database (registration, type, etc.) as a function of transponder icao24 id.
+  - aircraftDatabase.csv --> aircraft database (registration, type, etc.) as a function of transponder's icao24 id.
 - From [Renfe](https://data.renfe.com/dataset/horarios-de-alta-velocidad-larga-distancia-y-media-distancia):
   - mid and long-distance train dataset (GTFS): routes, stops, stops times, trips, etc. for 2023.
 - Pre-computed from other sources (by authors):
-  - rail emissions: estimated using [EcoPassenger](http://ecopassenger.hafas.de).
+  - rail emissions estimated using [EcoPassenger](http://ecopassenger.hafas.de).
-  - flight emissions per route: estimated based on model from Montlaur, A., Delgado, L., & Trapote-Barreira, C. (2021). [_Analytical Models for CO<sub>2</sub> Emissions and Travel Time for Short-to-Medium-Haul Flights Considering Available Seats_](https://doi.org/10.3390/su131810401).
+  - flight emissions per route estimated based on the model from Montlaur, A., Delgado, L., & Trapote-Barreira, C. (2021). [_Analytical Models for CO<sub>2</sub> Emissions and Travel Time for Short-to-Medium-Haul Flights Considering Available Seats_](https://doi.org/10.3390/su131810401).
 Sustainability 13.18 (2021) and from some specific flights using EUROCONTROL's [IMPACT](www.eurocontrol.int/platform/integrated-aircraft-noise-and-emissions-modelling-platform) model.
 - Other (collected/computed by authors):
   - airport static information (coordinates).
-  - manually modified airport codes: list of airport codes swapped as erroneous departure or arrival sourced from OpenSky.
+  - manually modified airport codes with the list of airport codes swapped as erroneous departure or arrival sourced from OpenSky (flights_data4 table).
-  - aircraft rotations with further corrections and idenfification of first and last airport visited each day.
-Source: own development supported with additional data from FlightRadar24.
+  - aircraft rotations with further corrections and identification of the first and last airport visited daily.
+Compiled by own development and with additional data from [FlightRadar24](https://www.flightradar24.com/).
-  - min and max number seats for aircraft type.
-Source: airline's webs and MIDT Data.
+  - min and max number of seats for aircraft type from airlines' websites and other sources.
-  - aircraft type for some ICAO24 identificators that is missing in OpenSky is added.
-Source: FlightRadar24.
+  - aircraft type for some transponder's icao24 identifiers missing from OpenSky, compiled from [FlightRadar24](https://www.flightradar24.com/).

 ### iii.
 Data usage / input / output <a name="data_usage"></a>

 - The scripts read the data from a folder called _data_ and produce output in a folder called _output_.
-By default, these folders are expected to be in the same folder as the scripts.
+These folders are expected to be in the same folder as the scripts by default.
 - Paths can be modified directly in the code.
 - The outcome of some scripts becomes part of the input to others, so the _downstream_ scripts will look for the data in the _output_ folder.

 - By default:
   - Input data stored in _data_ folder
-    - flights_data4 data stored in _flights_data4_ sub-folder following a datalake architecture (i.e., flights_data4/year=2023/month=05/)
+    - flights_data4 data stored in _flights_data4_ sub-folder following a data lake architecture (i.e., flights_data4/year=2023/month=05/)
     - renfe data stored in _renfe_ sub-folder
     - pre-computed data stored in _data_computed_ sub-folder
     - other datasets directly in _data_ folder